vishalchovatiya/Linux-System-Programming/Understanding ELF file Quickly.md

 > **Shared Library(.so)**

-- Combination of multiple objects
+- Combination of multiple objects(or object files)
 - Single Copy loaded in memory shared by multiple process(that's why shared object)

 > **Sections**